 Making mistakes as a social media marketer is SCARY to admit.

-But there’s good learning that comes from it – so I want to share what I learned from those mistakes so you don’t have to.
+In this post I want to share what I learned from those mistakes – so you don’t have to.

 Let’s get started…

 Here are 6 Mistakes I made as a new Social Media Marketer and how you can avoid making them yourself

 Mistakes #1 Social Media Managers Make: Thinking you’re using the wrong scheduling tool

 “I’m not growing on Instagram because I’m using the wrong social media scheduling tool.”